ml242/courtPO/w03/d01/readme.md

 - Add a `save` button to your movie's show page.

-    - When a user clicks the `save` button, send a `post` request back to your server that *INSERTS* that particular movie *INTO* the `movies` table of your `movies_db` database.
+    - When a user clicks the `save` button, send a `post` request back to your server that saves that particular movie into the `movies` table of your `movies_db` database.
     - **Hint:** use a hidden field to send back the movie's imdb rating.

 - Add a `faves` link to your movies index page.

-    - When a user clicks `faves`, display all the movies md that have been saved to your database.
+    - When a user clicks `faves`, display all the movies that have been saved to your database.